Emergency Medical Science Program Overview

 Graduates of the Emergency Medical Science program may be eligible to take state and/or national certification examinations.

-The College of The Albemarle Paramedic program has been issued a Letter of Review by the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
+COA’s Emergency Medical Services – Paramedic program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).

 Paramedic Program Outcomes